hkalbertl/gallerylu/README.md

 * GalleryLu supports common image formats only, such as `.jpg`, `.png`, `.bmp`, `.gif`, and `.webp`.
 Other files will be hidden.
 * GalleryLu depends on FileLu's API.
 GalleryLu will not work when the API service is unavailable.
 * FileLu does not provide an [API](https://filelu.com/pages/api/) that can list a folder's content with their direct download links.
 Therefore, GalleryLu has to request a download link for each image one by one.
 To prevent hitting the rate limit, GalleryLu may take time to load a large folder.
+* FileLu does not provide settings for [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors).
+The encrypted images cannot be downloaded from FileLu server directly.
+Vercel rewrite module is being used to bypass CORS issue.

 ## License
 Licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license.